Selca, Brač: Education

 The elementary school in Selca was founded in 1859, a few decades after the first population boom.
-It educates students from the whole municipality of Selca from the first to eight class and due to a vastly declining population during World War II which made the elementary school in Povlja obsolete, remained the only elementary school in the municipality.
+It educates students from the whole municipality of Selca from the first to eighth class and, due to a vastly declining population during World War II which made the elementary school in Povlja obsolete, is the only remaining elementary school in the municipality.
 The school building has its own sports hall and during the warm weather it uses the grass field in front of it as well as the football / futsal field of the local football club "Takmac" Selca.
 Currently, the following subjects are taught: